Topics included in this article:

 Compatible Devices

-Before registering a Rhombus sensor, you will need a Rhombus device that supports the Rhombus Sensor Network.
-You can confirm by visiting the device specs web page on the Rhombus Systems corporate site and looking for the following icon:
+Before registering a Rhombus sensor, you must have a Rhombus device that supports the Rhombus Sensor Network.
+Confirm compatibility by visiting the device specs page on rhombus.com.

 Below is a list of compatible BLE gateway devices: